Treatment for sciatica

 What is sciatica?

-Sciatica is a pain manifestation resulting from the sciatic nerve’s irritation.
-The pain usually begins at the lower back and may extend down to the calf and foot, depending on the affected nerve root.
+Sciatica is a pain manifestation resulting from irritation of the sciatic nerve.
+The pain usually begins in the lower back and may extend down to the calf and foot, depending on the affected nerve root.
 Sciatica is not a disorder but a symptom resulting from another medical condition.
-People who are usually affected by sciatica are suffering from a herniated disc.
+In most cases, a herniated disc is the cause of sciatica.
 Any factor that directly inflicts irritation and inflammation on the sciatic nerve produces sciatica symptoms.

 Sciatica symptoms